The Riot Within

 The Riot Within: My Journey from Rebellion to Redemption is a 2012 autobiography of Rodney King (1965–2012).
-Known by a videotape as a victim of Los Angeles Police Department brutality, he became a civil rights icon.
+Best known from a widely circulated videotape showing him as a victim of brutality by the Los Angeles Police Department, he became a civil rights icon.
 The book is co-authored by Lawrence J. Spagnola, an award-winning writer.

 Context

 King discusses his childhood growing up among loving parents but at times an abusive father, and their shared love for fishing.
 His father was alcoholic, and he also has had to deal with alcoholism in his adult life.
 King speaks highly of his teacher Robert E. Jones at John Muir High School, who was openly gay.
 He discusses his descent into addiction and alcoholism and his run-ins with the law, including when he was stopped and beaten by Los Angeles Police officers.
 This event was videotaped by a bystander, and carried on national news.
 There was outrage when the officers were acquitted of charges of excessive force.
 King reflects on his multicultural heritage.
 He said that he did not want the 1992 Los Angeles riots that followed the acquittal of the officers at trial.

 King reflects his reluctance as a civil rights icon, after a federal trial in which two of the officers were convicted.
 The city of LA made a settlement with him, paying damages.
 He felt as if he attracted opportunists and was used by some.
 He continued to battle addiction and other issues.
 The book finally wraps up with his obtaining sobriety and discussing lessons he has learned.